 - Apart from IOB staff members with a Great Lakes profile, GLAC aims to actively engage other scholars and policy makers in its activities, especially people working in the region.
 It has the aim to become a platform where multiple partnerships and institutions and a variety of ways of knowing meet through various channels.

-- These objectives are realized through, for instance, ongoing academic partnerships in the DR Congo, Burundi, Uganda and Tanzania, and IOB’s Scholar in Residence Program (SIR), or contributions to the monthly policy talks Rotondes organized by CREAC
+- These objectives are realized through, for instance, ongoing academic partnerships in the DR Congo, Burundi and Uganda, and IOB’s Scholar in Residence Program (SIR), or contributions to the monthly policy talks Rotondes organized by CREAC

 - A flagship publication of the Centre is the Conjonctures de L’Afrique Centrale, a collaboration of CREAC, IOB-GLAC, the Université Catholique de Louvain (UCL) and the Royal Museum for Central Africa.
 The publication offers an in-depth analysis of contemporary political, economic and social dynamics in the region.
 Researchers from the South can apply for scholarships to conduct fieldwork that leads to a publication in the Conjonctures.